programminghistorian/jekyll/en/lessons/generating-an-ordered-data-set-from-an-OCR-text-file.md

 The code in this tutorial is highly edited; it is __not__ comprehensive.
 As you continue to refine your input files, you will write lots of little *ad hoc* scripts to check on the efficacy of what you've done so far.
 Versioning will ensure that such experimentation will not destroy any progress that you've made.

 ## A note on how to deploy the code in this tutorial:
-The code in this tutorial is for Python 2.7.x, Python 3 is quite a different animal.
+The code in this tutorial is for Python 3.

 When you write code in a text file and then execute it, either at the command line, or from within your text editor or IDE, the Python interpreter executes the code line by line, from top to bottom.
 So, often the code on the bottom of the page will depend on code above it.